The Claude Code SEO stack 2026, four layers and four operator playbooks

 The MCP layer is where Claude Code reaches outside its own runtime.
 Each MCP server (Model Context Protocol server) is an external process that provides a single capability surface: a data source, an API wrapper, a file system bridge, a browser surface.
 The Model Context Protocol specification defines the runtime contract; the skill declares the workflow, the MCP servers provide the data.
 The cluster around claude code mcp on LIVE DataForSEO 2026-05-20 carries 3,600 monthly US searches at KD 27 with LOW competition.

 The composition principle: each MCP server provides one capability surface, the skill layer composes them.
 A backlink gap audit calls Ahrefs MCP (or DataForSEO MCP) plus Firecrawl plus Filesystem in one workflow; the skill bundles the orchestration and writes the tier-counted output to disk.
-The point of the layered architecture is replaceability: each layer does one thing well, so when Claude Code absorbs another layer (or a cheaper MCP shows up), you swap it in without breaking the rest of the stack.
+The point of the layered architecture is replaceability: each layer does one thing well, so when Claude Code absorbs another layer (or a lower-cost MCP shows up), you swap it in without breaking the rest of the stack.

 Claude Code stack vs legacy SEO across 5 dimensions